-Process Source of Emissions Cement Manufacturing Emissions are produced during the cement clinker production processes.
-Lime Manufacturing Lime is manufactured by heating limestone (or calcium carbonate, CaCO 3) in a kiln, creating lime (or calcium oxide, CaO) and CO 2 .
-Limestone and CO 2 is emitted as a by-product from the reaction of limestone or dolomite with the Dolomite Use impurities in iron ore and fuels heated in a blast furnace.
-Soda Ash Use The soda ash production method in some states uses trona (an ore from which natural soda ash is made) and is calcined (an indirect high-temperature processing within a controlled atmosphere) in a rotary kiln and transformed into a crude soda ash that requires further processing.
-CO_2 and water are generated as a by-product of the calcination process.
-CO_2 is also released when soda ash is consumed in products such as glass, soap, and detergents.
-Urea Consumption CO_2 is released when urea is consumed.
+Process Source of Emissions Soda Ash Use The soda ash production method in some states uses trona (an ore from which natural soda ash is made) and is calcined (an indirect high-temperature processing within a controlled atmosphere) in a rotary kiln and transformed into a crude soda ash that requires further processing.
+CO 2 and water are generated as a by-product of the calcination process.
+CO 2 is also released when soda ash is consumed in products such as glass, soap, and detergents.
+Urea Consumption CO 2 is released when urea is consumed.
 ODS Substitutes ODS substitutes are classes of hydrofluorocarbons (HFCs) and perfluorocarbons (PFCs) used as alternatives to several classes of ODSs.
 These alternatives are used in vehicle air conditioning, industrial, residential, and commercial refrigeration and air conditioning, aerosols, solvent cleaning, fire extinguishing, foam production, and sterilization.
-Semiconductor Manufacturing The semiconductor manufacturing process uses multiple long-lived fluorinated gases in the plasma etching and chemical vapor deposition processes and includes the PFCs CF_4 , C_2F_6 , and C_3F_8 as well as HFC-23 and SF_6 .
-Electric Power Electric power and distribution systems consume SF 6 .
-It is used as an electrical Transmission and insulator in electricity transmission and distribution equipment such as gas-insulated Distribution Systems high-voltage circuit breakers, substations, transformers, and transmission lines.
+Semiconductor Manufacturing The semiconductor manufacturing process uses multiple long-lived fluorinated gases in the plasma etching and chemical vapor deposition processes and includes the PFCs:CF4, C_2F_6 , and C_3F_8 as well as HFC-23 and SF 6 .
+Electric Power Transmission and Distribution Systems Electric power and distribution systems consume SF 6 .
+It is used as an electrical insulator in electricity transmission and distribution equipment such as gas-insulated high-voltage circuit breakers, substations, transformers, and transmission lines.

 Fugitive emissions from natural gas (production, flaring, transmission, and distribution) and oil (production, refining, and transportation) systems in Nevada are generally the result of the transmission (the transport through large pipelines) and distribution (the delivery from the pipeline to end users) of natural gas.
-There is very little natural gas and oil production in Nevada.68 Emissions from the transmission of natural gas are the result of chronic leaks, compressor station fugitive emissions, compressor station exhaust, vents, and pneumatic devices.
-Emissions from the distribution of natural gas are the result of chronic leaks, and sometimes mishaps.69 Natural gas and oil systems in Nevada accounted for 1.000 MMTCO2e emissions in 2019.
+There is very little natural gas and oil production in Nevada.55 Emissions from the transmission of natural gas are the result of chronic leaks, compressor station fugitive emissions, compressor station exhaust, vents, and pneumatic devices.
+Emissions from the distribution of natural gas are the result of chronic leaks, and sometimes mishaps.56 Natural gas and oil systems in Nevada accounted for 1.007 MMTCO2e emissions in 2020.